All Episodes

 And the reason is, if you think about tobacco, tobacco, you inhale a smoke, you get lung cancer.

-Meat goes down the intestinal tract, so you get intestinal cancers, and it's good to cut down tobacco, but there's nothing like being a non smoker.
+Meat goes down the intestinal tract, so you get intestinal cancers, and it's good to cut down on tobacco, but there's nothing like being a non-smoker.

-It's good to cut down to meat, but there's nothing like getting animal products out of your diet.
+It's good to cut down on meat, but there is nothing like getting the animal products out of your diet.

-Your cancer risk is as low as it'll be.
+Your cancer risk is as low as it's going to be.

-Your risk of diabetes and weight problems and heart disease is as low as it'll be, and then we see arteries opening up again.
+Your risk of diabetes and weight problems and heart disease is as low as it's going to be.

 That's where the power really comes from.